Agidigbo: Surrogate for language

 In African tonal languages such as Yoruba, instruments whose tone can be controlled can be played to simulate speech.
 Such speech-surrogate instruments include the Goje fiddle in Sakara music, the Iya ilu talking drum in Yoruba genres, and the Agidigbo thumb piano in Apala music.

-Yoruba words are made of high middle and low tones.
+Yoruba words are made of high, middle and low tones.
 Because the tones are important to meaning, they affect the melody.
 Yoruba musicians are able to combine “phonemic tones” into intelligible speech, using additional tools such as “konkolo rhythm” to add connotation.

 ‘’Konkolo’’ is a syncopated rhythm that may be described as long-short-short.
-There are 3, five and 7 stroke variations. “ these three stroke patterns that the linguistic attributes plays an equal functional role in the musical development and stylistic use of these Yoruba indigenous rhythms.”
+There are 3, five and 7 stroke variations. “ these three stroke patterns that the linguistic attributes play an equal functional role in the musical development and stylistic use of these Yoruba indigenous rhythms.”
 Konkolo is an onomatopoeic word, the sound that a gong makes.
 The rhythm permeates Yoruba and other sub-Saharan African music.

-Musicians can “encode” words into the music by building phonemes of high mid and low tones, paired with Konkolo speech rhythms.
+Musicians can “encode” words into the music by building phonemes of high, middle and low tones, paired with Konkolo speech rhythms.

-Three of the Agidigbo’s tongues are set to high, mid, and low tones, to imitate the phonemes of the Yoruba language.
+Three of the Agidigbo's tongues are set to high, middle, and low tones.
+This is done to imitate the phonemes of the Yoruba language.
 As musicians play the tones to build phonemes, and phonemes into syllables and words, those who speak the language can decode (or understand) the message.

 Meaning is conveyed in the melodic rise and fall of tones in the words of the language, as well as the rhythm of the language, both of which are played.